 - Welcome guests as they enter restricted areas

 The Security Committee is scheduled from Thursday to Sunday with a few positions available, Monday through Wednesday.

-Committee Chairs: Carl Alexander, Gene Alexander, Ann McCann, Eddie Wildsmith
+Committee Chairs: Carl Alexander, Gene Alexander and Eddie Wildsmith

 As a Standard Bearer, you will have the opportunity to walk along with a group of PGA TOUR players inside the ropes.
 The role of a Standard Bearer is to show the gallery who is playing in their assigned group and to display each of their scores relative to par.
 Volunteers on this committee are expected to:

 - Carry a Standard (small scoreboard) for a group of PGA TOUR players